 All in all, it’s an interesting look at the face we put on for others and leaves you wondering what you don’t know about that nice family down the block.

 Grandma gives The Family Next Door four stars.

-Bella Reads and Reviews Books received a free copy from the author in exchange for an honest review and participation in the blog tour.
+Bella Reads and Reviews received an ARC from the publisher via NetGalley in exchange for an honest review.